-Amy Poehler was born on September 16, 1971, in Newton, Massachusetts, and attended Boston College.
-After graduation, she moved to Chicago and joined the improv troupes Second City and the Upright Citizens' Brigade.
+After graduating college, comedian and actress Amy Poehler moved to Chicago and joined the improv troupes Second City and the Upright Citizens' Brigade.
 Poehler's big break came when she was hired as a featured performer on Saturday Night Live.
 Poehler starred as Leslie Knope in the sitcom Parks and Recreation from 2009 to 2015.
 After 17 nominations, Poehler finally won her first Emmy in September 2016.

 Born September 16, 1971, in the Boston suburb of Newton, Massachusetts, Amy Poehler grew up in Burlington, Massachusetts.
 Her parents, Eileen and William Poehler, were both school teachers.
 At Boston College, Poehler became a member of the college's improvisational comedy troupe, My Mother's Fleabag.

 After graduation, she moved to Chicago in 1993 to pursue a professional career in comedy, joining the comedy theaters ImprovOlympics and Second City, which have produced such famous alumni as Stephen Colbert, Chris Farley, Mike Myers and Tina Fey.
 Poehler and Fey, who would later appear as "Weekend Update" anchors together on Saturday Night Live (SNL), met each other through an improv group called Inside Vladimir, which someone had named after an adult video found at a local convenience store.